pachyderm/docs-content/2.4.x/reference/pachctl/pachctl_auth_activate.md

 ### Synopsis

-Activate Pachyderm's auth system, and restrict access to existing data to the root user
+Activate {{%productName%}}'s auth system, and restrict access to existing data to the root user

 ```
 pachctl auth activate [flags]